Honda Pilot Bolt Pattern

 To measure the bolt pattern of a Honda Pilot, you will need to follow these steps

-- Gather the necessary tools a tape measure or ruler, and a bolt pattern gauge or caliper (optional).
+1. Gather the necessary tools, a tape measure or ruler, and a bolt pattern gauge or caliper (optional).

-- Ensure that your vehicle is parked on a level surface and the wheels are securely chocked.
+2. Ensure that your vehicle is parked on a level surface and the wheels are securely choked.

-- Remove the wheel you want to measure by using a lug wrench to loosen the lug nuts, and then lifting the wheel off the ground.
+3. Remove the wheel you want to measure using a lug wrench to loosen the lug nuts, then lift the wheel off the ground.

-- Locate the bolt pattern on the wheel hub – this is where the studs are attached to the hub.
+4. Locate the bolt pattern on the wheel hub, where the studs are attached to the hub.

 Knowing your Honda Pilot’s bolt pattern is important because it ensures that the wheels you purchase will fit your vehicle properly.